freddiehaddad/UnitFramesImproved/README.md

 - **Focus frame** appears when you set a focus target
 - **Target of Target** displays when your target has a target

+### Slash Commands

+Type `/ufi help` in-game to see all available commands:

+- **`/ufi unlock`** - Unlock frames for repositioning
+  - Green overlays appear on player, target, and focus frames
+  - Click and drag any frame to move it
+  - Frames turn yellow while dragging for visual feedback

+- **`/ufi lock`** - Lock frames and save positions
+  - Saves current positions permanently
+  - Overlays disappear and frames are locked in place

+- **`/ufi reset [frame]`** - Reset frame positions to defaults
+  - `/ufi reset player` - Reset only the player frame
+  - `/ufi reset target` - Reset only the target frame
+  - `/ufi reset focus` - Reset only the focus frame
+  - `/ufi reset` - Reset all frames to defaults

+- **`/ufi help`** - Display command help

+### Frame Positioning

+1. Type `/ufi unlock` to enable repositioning mode
+2. Green overlays appear on movable frames
+3. Click and drag any frame to your desired position
+4. Frames turn yellow while dragging for visual feedback
+5. Release to place the frame
+6. Type `/ufi lock` to save positions and disable repositioning
+7. Positions are automatically saved per character

+**Note**: Frames automatically lock during combat to prevent taint issues.

 ### Focus Management

 - **Set Focus**: Use the standard `/focus` command or Focus Target keybind